- 1/2 pound sliced bacon, diced

 - Additional salt, optional

-- In a large skillet, cook bacon over medium heat until crisp.
-Using a slotted spoon, remove to paper towels; drain, reserving 1/4 cup drippings.
+- In a large skillet, cook the bacon over medium heat until it is crisp.
+Remove bacon to paper towels.
+Drain the skillet, reserving 1/4 cup drippings.
 Saute celery and onion in drippings until tender.

 - In a large bowl, combine the sugar, flour, salt, mustard, vinegar and water until smooth.
 Add to the skillet.
 Bring to a boil.
 Cook and stir for 1-2 minutes until thickened.

-- In a large serving bowl, combine the potatoes, carrots and parsley; drizzle with sauce; stir gently to coat.
-Season with additional salt if desired; garnish with bacon.
+- In a large serving bowl, combine the potatoes, carrots and parsley.
+Drizzle with sauce and stir gently to coat.
+Season with additional salt if desired.
+Crumble bacon; sprinkle on salad.
 Serve warm.
 Refrigerate leftovers.
 Yield: 14-16 servings.

 Reviews for Deluxe German Potato Salad